 The overall navigation task is managed by a set of measurement processing algorithms and a navigation filter which performs data fusion and state estimation.
 If targets are non-resolved, bearing angles are extracted from images and used to perform absolute and relative orbit determination.
 When targets become resolvable in imagery, a convolutional neural network (CNN) is employed for target pose estimation.
-If a target is cooperative, CDGNSS and IAR are leveraged for improved positioning accuracy.
-Included algorithms are Angles-Only Tracking (AOT), the Spacecraft Pose Network (SPN), Integer Ambiguity Resolution (IAR), Batch Estimation & Data Fusion (BEDF), and Sequential Estimation & Data Fusion (SEDF).
+If a target is cooperative with an active ISL, CDGNSS and IAR are leveraged for improved positioning accuracy.
 Table 1 provides a list of possible inputs and outputs to each algorithm, noting that in many cases, the presence of a specific input is optional.
-For example, the system does not require access to peer GNSS information, but may utilize such information when provided; or if multiple peers are sharing bearing angle measurements of the same target, the host does not require a GNSS receiver for absolute orbit determination [10].
+For example, the system does not require access to peer GNSS information, but may utilize such information when provided; or if multiple peers are sharing bearing angle measurements of the same target, the host can achieve angles-only absolute orbit determination without GNSS [11].